Dhauli Express

 The 12821 / 12822 Dhauli Express is a daily train service between Puri of Odisha and Howrah in West Bengal.
 This train has 20 coaches.

 Train description

 The 2007 Odia language film Dhauli Express starring Samaresh Routray, Mihir Das and Aparajita Mohanty, Siddhanta Mahapatra, Hari takes its name from the train.
-The train has an average speed of around 56km/h with halts, so it's ticket includes a superfast charge.
+The train has an average speed of around 56 km/h with halts, so it's ticket includes a superfast charge.
 The train runs jam-packed throughout the year.
 Earlier it used to run from Howrah Jn.